 Of course, I only book the room.
 I will have to reclaim the money afterward, so the extra things like cocktails I booked on TravelBird aren’t in my package.
 The hotel asks for an extra 40 euros for it, but I’m still unsure if I will see that money back.
 So I skip it.

 Upon arrival at the hotel, I notice it’s a nice hotel.
 Or at least, the reception is nice.
 In the room, I notice it’s a bit outdated.
 TravelBird lured me with the four-star hotel thingy but little did I know that didn’t have to mean anything.

 The window of my room only has one-half of the curtains.
 Luckily we are on the top floor, and no one can look inside.
 But still.

 The furniture is old, which isn’t a drama.
 But I expected more of all of it.

 There are two beds for us.
 Two single beds.
 As you might know, I hate that stuff!

 For me, it’s when they give you a bedroom for 2 persons, and it’s actually a room with two single beds put together.
 I hate sleeping in those beds! pic.twitter.com/uSoHK3Z2Yg

-On the second day, after our long day visiting the beautiful city of Riga, we arrive back to the hotel to find our door is still open.
+On the second day, after our long day visiting the beautiful city of Riga, we arrive back at the hotel to find our door is still open.
 Housekeeping left it open when cleaning the room.
 Or yeah, the door sucks.
 But they should know.
-Lucky for us nothing is gone.
+Lucky for us, nothing is gone.

 Except for our towels.
-Housekeeping did take them with them.
+Housekeeping did take the old ones with them.
 But never replaced them.
-So I needed to go downstairs to ask towels at the overcrowded receptionist.
-He was there by himself, helping three families check-in and bring my towels upstairs.
-Poor him.
+So I needed to go downstairs to ask for towels at the overcrowded receptionist.
+He was there alone, helping three families check-in and bring my towels upstairs—poor him.

 What was your worst travel experience so far?
 Let me know in the comments!